 The IPCC recommends that it is good practice to use higher Tiers for the measurement of significant sources/sinks.
-To more clearly specify levels of data collection and analytical rigor among sources/sinks of emissions/removals, the IPCC Guidelines provide guidance on the identification of "Key Categories" (see section 1.2.3 for more discussion of this topic).
+To more clearly specify levels of data collection and analytical rigor among sources/sinks of emissions/removals, the IPCC Guidelines provide guidance on the identification of "Key Categories".
 Key categories are sources/sinks of emissions/removals that contribute substantially to the overall national inventory and/or national inventory trends, and/or are key sources of uncertainty in quantifying overall inventory amounts or trends.
+Key categories can be further broken down to identify significant sub-categories or pools (e.g. above-ground biomass, below-ground biomass, litter, and dead wood) that constitute > 25-30 % emissions/removals for the category.

 Due to the balance of costs and the requirement for accuracy/precision in the carbon component of emission inventories, a Tier 2 methodology for carbon stock monitoring will likely be the most widely used in both for setting the reference level and for future reporting of net emissions from deforestation and degradation.
 Although it is suggested that a Tier 3 methodology be the level to aim for key categories and pools, in practice Tier 3 may be too costly to be widely used, at least in the near term.
-And, a statistically well designed system for Tier 2 data collection for estimating emission factors could practically be as good as a Tier 3 level.